DhruvMakwana/dhruvmakwana.github.io/_posts/2020-07-14-Global-Wheat-Detection.md

 We need labels in .txt files each for one image.
 So lets first create blank {image_id}.txt and then fill data in the {image_id}.txt files.

-# becuase 49 images dont have labels and it will cuase error while training
+Becuase 49 images dont have labels and it will cuase error while training

 ```python
 for img in train_dir_images_list: